golapiyush23-coder/Heart-Disease-Project/README.md

 # Heart-Disease-Project
-In this project, we have analyzed patients with heart disease.
+In this project, we have analyzed a patient is at risk of heart disease using clinical health metrics.